Find Affordable College Courses

 Top 10 Best Chemistry Schools

-Our analysis found Northeastern University to be the best school for chemistry students who want to pursue a degree in the New England Region .
-Located in the large city of Boston, Northeastern is a private not-for-profit college with a very large student population.
+Our 2023 rankings named Northeastern University the best school in the New England Region for chemistry students.
+Located in the city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

 After completing their degree, chemistry graduates from Northeastern carry an average student debtload of $23,369.